abuiles/ember-101/hands-on.md

   }
 ~~~~~~~~

-That line will log to the browser's console whatever **Ember** is
+That line will log whatever **Ember** tries to "find" to the browser's console.
-trying to "find".
 If we stop `ember server`, start it again, go to
-[http://localhost:4200](http://localhost:4200), click refresh and open
+[http://localhost:4200](http://localhost:4200), click refresh, and open
 the console, we'll see:

 {title=""}